 2. Soft Costs (Indirect Costs)

 For example, insurance or legal fees may apply to the whole company, so in a construction budget, you should include only part of these soft costs.
+Typically, 20-30% of the construction budget is allocated for soft costs.

 Construction soft costs can be –